 Now let’s look closer at the advantages of automated customer service inside almost any business model.

 1. Faster response

 Speed is a crucial factor in providing exceptional customer service.
-Did you know that an average customer response benchmark for such world giants like Facebook and Twitter is only 15 minutes?
-What’s more, customers expect an instant (and by instant we mean less than a minute) reply on live chat, call, or SMS.
+Did you know that an average customer response benchmark for such world giants as Facebook and Twitter is only 15 minutes?
+What’s more, customers expect an instant (and by instant, we mean less than a minute) reply on live chat, call, or SMS.